GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 The use of SHA in both the algorithm and the DS digest type can be confusing: the first hash summarizes the records in a record set for signing with a DNSKEY;
 the second hash summarizes a DNSKEY for the signed DS record in the parent zone.
-The two SHA hashes can be different variants, but should be of similar strength.
+The hashes can differ in strength, but preferably by at most a factor of two.
 The deprecated SHA-1 should only be used for compatibility with old resolvers, in which case SHA-1 must be used for *both* DNSSEC algorithm and DS digest (your Google Cloud DNS project must be whitelisted to use RSASHA1 algorithms).

-All values used by Google Cloud DNS are in the following table and in IANA's [DNSSEC Algorithm Numbers][11] or [DS RR Type Digest Algorithms][12]:
+All values used by Google Cloud DNS are in the following table and in IANA's [DNSSEC Algorithm Numbers][12] or [DS RR Type Digest Algorithms][13]:

 | DNSKEY Algorithm   | Number | Descriptive text               | DS Digest | Number |
 | ------------------ | ------ | ------------------------------ | --------- | ------ |